I was feeling really poor back when I was attempting CFA Level 2.

 - The CFA charter improves the company’s professional image when you work with clients

-Again, I stress: you must put time and thought into selling the benefits of the CFA program hard.
+Again, I stress: you must put time and thought into selling the benefits of the CFA program to your firm hard.
 Be it making better investments for the firm, developing towards management, helping out on the day-to-day accounting, setting up financing structures – remember, the end goal is to convince!

 Alleviate their concerns